Introduction

 ---|---|---|

-Windows watermark
+Windows Watermark

 Make sure your Windows is activated, otherwise the watermark will kick the game into the DWM composition, which leads to increased latency, worse performance and disables VRR.